kingofthegrid/bots/Readme.md

 # Before you submit

 Test your bot against others using either [kingofthegrid.com/run.html](https://kingofthegrid.com/run.html) to see how it performs in your browser.
-You can so this by uploading your bot on one side and select existing bot in another side.
+You can do this by uploading your bot on one side and select existing bot in another side.

-See [examples](https://github.com/kingofthegrid/king-of-the-grid/examples) to see how to write your bot.
+See [examples](https://github.com/kingofthegrid/king-of-the-grid/tree/master/examples) to see how to write your bot.